lightbend/model-serving-tutorial/README.md

 Finally the Akka Streams implementation itself, [AkkaModelServer](akkaserver/src/main/scala/com/lightbend/modelserving/akka/AkkaModelServer.scala) brings all the pieces together and provides the app you run.
 Running it will produce a [ServingResult](model/src/main/scala/com/lightbend/modelserving/model/ ServingResult.scala) that contains the result, the duration (execution time) and other information.
 The duration is a time from message submission to the point when a result can be used.
 So it includes message submission and Kafka time in addition to the actual model serving latency.

+> **Note:** Because the duration is computed with the message submission time, when one of the model server apps is started and it begins processing messages that have been in the Kafka data topic for a while, the duration times computed will be very large.
+As the app catches up with the latest messages, these times will converge to a lower limit.

 There is one application in this project: